SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 b - Maintain slight tension on the jib halyard. (tension can only be adjusted on an unfurled jib).

 c - Pull the furling line while letting the jib sheet slip through your hand.
+(This is a balancing act between the two lines to achieve a snug wrap so the wind doesn't beat the rolled sail to death).

 Once the jib is rolled up with 2 wraps of the sheets around the jib, cleat the furling line.